-- The lifetime prevalence estimates of suicidal ideation, suicide plans, and suicide attempts are 13.9%, 5.3%, and 2.4%. - Most reported cases (47.0%-58.2%) had pre-enlistment onsets. - Pre-enlistment onset rates were lower than in a prior national civilian survey (with imputed/simulated age at enlistment). - Post-enlistment onsets of ideation and plans were higher, and post-enlistment first attempts were equivalent to civilian rates. - Most reported onsets of plans and attempts among ideators (58.3%-63.3%) occur within the year of onset of ideation. - Post-enlistment attempts are positively related to being a woman, lower rank, and previously deployed, and are negatively related to being unmarried and assigned to Special Operations Command. - Five mental disorders predict post-enlistment first suicide attempts in multivariate analysis: - o pre-enlistment panic disorder - o pre-enlistment posttraumatic stress disorder - o post-enlistment depression - o pre-enlistment intermittent explosive disorder - o post-enlistment intermittent explosive disorder - 4 of these 5 (posttraumatic stress disorder is the exception) predict ideation. - Only post-enlistment intermittent explosive disorder predicts attempts among ideators. - Population-attributable risk proportions of lifetime mental disorders predicting postenlistment suicide attempts are: - o 31.3% for pre-enlistment onset disorders - o 41.2% for post-enlistment onset disorders - o 59.9% for all disorders
+- Interventions to limit accession or increase resilience of new Soldiers with preenlistment mental disorders might reduce prevalence and impairments of mental disorders in the U.S. Army. - 5.
+Prevalence and Correlates of Suicidal Behavior among Soldiers: Results from the Army Study to Assess Risk and Resilience in Servicemembers (Army STARRS) (Nock, et al 2014) - The lifetime prevalence estimates of suicidal ideation, suicide plans, and suicide attempts are 13.9%, 5.3%, and 2.4%. - Most reported cases (47.0%-58.2%) had pre-enlistment onsets. - Pre-enlistment onset rates were lower than in a prior national civilian survey (with imputed/simulated age at enlistment). - Post-enlistment onsets of ideation and plans were higher, and post-enlistment first attempts were equivalent to civilian rates. - Most reported onsets of plans and attempts among ideators (58.3%-63.3%) occur within the year of onset of ideation. - Post-enlistment attempts are positively related to being a woman, lower rank, and previously deployed, and are negatively related to being unmarried and assigned to Special Operations Command. - Five mental disorders predict post-enlistment first suicide attempts in multivariate analysis: - pre-enlistment panic disorder - o pre-enlistment posttraumatic stress disorder - post-enlistment depression - pre-enlistment intermittent explosive disorder - o post-enlistment intermittent explosive disorder - 4 of these 5 (posttraumatic stress disorder is the exception) predict ideation. - Only post-enlistment intermittent explosive disorder predicts attempts among ideators. - Population-attributable risk proportions of lifetime mental disorders predicting postenlistment suicide attempts are: - 31.3% for pre-enlistment onset disorders - o 41.2% for post-enlistment onset disorders - 59.9% for all disorders